Viability and Arbitrage under Knightian Uncertainty: Introduction

 \section{Introduction}

-Recently, a large and increasing body of literature has focused on decisions, markets, and economic interactions under uncertainty.
-Frank Knight's pioneering work (\cite{Knight}) distinguishes \emph{risk} -- a situation that allows for an objective probabilistic description -- from \emph{uncertainty} -- a situation that cannot be modeled by a single probability distribution.

-In this paper, we discuss the foundations of no--arbitrage pricing and its relation to economic equilibrium under Knightian Uncertainty.

 Asset pricing models typically take a basic set of securities as given and determine the range of option prices that is consistent with the absence of arbitrage.
 From an economic point of view, it is crucial to know if modeling security prices directly is justified; an asset pricing model is called viable if its security prices can be thought of as (endogenous) equilibrium outcomes of a competitive economy.

-Under risk, this question has been investigated in Harrison and Kreps' seminal work (\cite{HarrisonKreps79}).
-Their approach is based on a common prior (or reference probability) that determines the null sets, the topology, and the order of the model.
-The common prior assumption is made in almost all asset pricing models.
+Traditional finance models rely on a probabilistic framework.
+The Capital Asset Pricing Model assumes that agents have mean-variance preferences and share the same view of mean and variance-covariance matrix of asset returns.
+The Consumption-Based Capital Asset Pricing Model derives asset returns from economic equilibrium and also assumes that agents share the same prior. \cite{HarrisonKreps79} realized that a reference probability that determines the null sets, the topology, and the order of the model is sufficient to prove the equivalence of economic viability and pricing by arbitrage.
+The common prior or the weaker reference probability assumption is made in most asset pricing models.

-In recent years, it has become clear that many of the standard financial models used in practice face Knightian uncertainty, the most salient examples being stochastic volatility, term structure and credit risk models.
-If Knightian uncertainty is recognized in these models, a reference measure need not exist, see, e.g., \cite{EpsteinJi13}.
-Under Knightian uncertainty, we thus have to forego the assumption of a common prior.

-We replace the common prior with a \emph{common order} with respect to which agents' preferences are monotone.
-We thus assume that market participants share a common view of when one contract is better than another.
-This assumption is far weaker than the assumption of a common prior.
-In particular, it allows to include Knightian uncertainty.